 Sensitive to sudden noise, vibrations and movements, this secretive animal usually disappears at the first sight or sound of disturbance.
 On our excursions, we regularly have excellent views of this shy and elusive animal and have often observed interesting interactions between individuals and with other species.

 Of the forty-nine species of kangaroos that can be found throughout Australia, seventeen occur in the Tropical North Queensland region.
 Of these, 10 species are relatively common and can be observed on our early morning and afternoon/evening tours.
 They include Eastern Grey Kangaroos, the red form of Common Wallaroo, Whiptail, Agile and Northern Swamp Wallabies, Mareeba Rock-wallaby and Rufous Bettong.

 These species show a habitat preference for open eucalypt woodland and/or rocky outcrops.
 The rainforest species include Lumholtz’s Tree-kangaroo, Red-legged Pademelon and the primitive Musky Rat-kangaroo which exhibits characteristics of ancestral kangaroos and possums.
-These species range in size from about 500 grams to more than 60 kg.
+They range in size from about 500 grams to more than 60 kg.

 Wetlands and Waterbirds Tour

 We offer the visitor the opportunity to explore a number of different wetland habitats around the North Queensland’s Cairns, Southern Tablelands and Gulf Savannah regions